 In the bowl of food processor (or with an Immersion Blender), mix the butter and sugar for about 2 minutes, or until completely smooth.
 Slowly add the eggs and yolks and mix for just 1 minute.

 Place 1.5 cups of water in the Pressure Cooker and place a trivet inside.
 Place Mason jars on top of trivet or place large pan on trivet.

 Lock on lid and close the Pressure Valve.
 Cook at High Pressure for 10 minutes.
 When Beep is heard, allow a 10 minute Natural Pressure Release.

 Remove jars from Pressure Cooker and carefully open.
 Add in the Lemon Zest and stir into the curd, until very smooth.
 Place lids on Curd and tighten just until the lid catches.

 Allow to cool for 25 minutes and then place in the refrigerator overnight.
 Curd will thicken as it cools.

 This recipe can easily be doubled.
 You can also use a large vessel, like these Stainless Steel Stacking Pans, instead of mason jars.
-Place foil tightly over the top.